civicrm/civicrm-docker/README.md

 **WORK IN PROGRESS**

 Subscribers to the ESR can download images for the ESR from a private registry on https://lab.civicrm.org.

-## Deployment tips and tricks

-You will want to think about things like SSL termination, caching, etc.

-You can turn on automatic install and automatic upgrades by setting the following environment variables to 1.

-These will be run as part of the entry point script.

-**TODO**

 ## Building images